 Areas of Expertise: Post-Conflict Stabilization, Middle East, Iraq, Turkey

-Dr. Denise Natali is the Acting Director of the Institute for National Strategic Studies (INSS) and Director of the Center for Strategic Research at INSS.
+Dr. Denise Natali is the Director of the Center for Strategic Research at INSS.
 She previously served as the Assistant Secretary for the Bureau of Conflict and Stabilization Operations at the Department of State.
 Dr. Natali has also held positions with a non-governmental organization in Peshawar, Pakistan, the American Red Cross in Washington D.C., and USAID/DART and the American University of Iraq-Sulaimani in the Kurdistan Region of Iraq.

 Dr. Natali specializes in the Middle East, Iraq, Kurdish issue, and post-conflict stabilization and is the author of numerous publications op-eds, and analyses.
 Her books include The Kurdish Quasi-State: Development and Dependency in Post-Gulf War Iraq and The Kurds and the State: Evolving National Identity in Iraq, Turkey and Iran, which received the Choice Award for Outstanding Academic Title.